Huxley

 Notable People Named Huxley

-Arthur Huxley Thompson was a prominent Church of England priest and author, best known for serving as the archdeacon of Exeter from 1930 until his passing.
+Arthur Huxley Thompson was a Church of England priest and author who served as archdeacon of Exeter from 1930 until his death.

 Teresa Margarita Castillo